 “It is also the ambition of VQEG to produce open source databases of video material and test results, as well as software tools ….
 VQEG has been forced to proceed with validation tests using materials that have copyright restrictions, since open source video material has been difficult to obtain”

 although this never materialized beyond the first (defective) Phase 1 dataset.
-The video quality assessment tools advocated by VQEG and occasionally blessed by the ANSI, ISO, and/or ITU standards bodies based on internal VQEG tests have never caught hold in commercial practice, including VQM and Swisscom’s VQUAD-HD.
-In contradistinction, picture quality measurement tools created, tested and compared on the LIVE public-domain subjective picture quality databases are used globally by every facet of the Television and Cinematic industries and beyond, and are used to control and monitor the Television experiences of tens of millions of viewers daily.
+In our view, the video quality assessment tools advocated by VQEG and occasionally blessed by the ANSI, ISO, and/or ITU standards bodies based on internal VQEG tests have never caught hold in commercial practice (including VQM and Swisscom’s VQUAD-HD) since they are not held to adequate public scrutiny and scientific repeatability.
+In contradistinction, picture quality measurement tools created, tested and compared on the LIVE public-domain subjective picture quality databases, and other public-domain databases like them, are used globally by every facet of the Photographic, Image Processing, Television and Cinematic industries and beyond, and are used to control and monitor the Television experiences of hundreds of millions of viewers daily.

 First Public-domain Subjective Motion Picture Quality Database

-Al Bovik introduced the first public-domain subjective motion picture quality database during his ICIP 2008 Plenary address.
-The LIVE Video Quality Database (LIVE VQA) was used for a large-scale algorithm comparison in , which first showed the significantly superior performance of the new MOVIE model relative to the ITU standard (but little used) VQM model and all other models, and even to the widely deployed Multiscale SSIM algorithm.
-The MOVIE model is able to achieve this level of performance using advanced models of cortical and extra-cortical neuronal function in the visual brain.
+LIVE also created and made public the first public-domain subjective motion picture quality database in mid-2009 .
+The year-old LIVE Video Quality Database (LIVE VQA) was used for a large-scale algorithm comparison in , which first showed the significantly superior performance of the new MOVIE model relative to the ITU standard (but little used) VQM model and all other models, and even to the widely deployed Multiscale SSIM algorithm.
+The MOVIE model was able to achieve this level of performance using advanced models of cortical and extra-cortical neuronal function in the visual brain.
 The success of LIVE VQA led to later “VQA” databases, including the smaller and more specific EPFL-PoliMi database released in 2010.

 Prior to the pioneering LIVE Public-domain Subjective Picture Quality Databases, the only resources were unavailable: private, industry-proprietary, or unpublished.
 Aside from the obvious lack of usefulness to the world-at-large, these kinds of databases could not, unfortunately, be tested to demonstrate their internal consistency, accuracy, lack of any bias, or perceptual relevance, leaving in question the quality of the perceptual engineering design of the video content, the video distortions, the unbiasedness of all aspects of the data, the quality and diversity of the human subject enrollment, and the perceptual accuracy of the measurements represented.
 LIVE VQA continues to be the pre-eminent resource for testing algorithms that assess or predict motion picture quality, although several newer LIVE databases have since been developed to address more specific motion picture quality issues.